JMorris1575/christmas17/docs/trivia.rst

 Preventing access by Unauthenticated Users
 ++++++++++++++++++++++++++++++++++++++++++

-.. csv-table::*Does the system prevent an unauthenticated user from entering any page in the trivia app?*
+.. csv-table:: **Does the system prevent an unauthenticated user from entering any page in the trivia app?**
-    :header: 'Result', 'Action to be Taken'
+    :header: Result, Action to be Taken
     :widths: auto

     No, I entered /trivia/scoreboard/ without being authenticated; add ``login_required`` to urls